Hacker-Craft: Hacker Boat Company flourishes

 The boat works on the Clinton River in Mount Clemens continued to expand, and by 1928 they provided 35000 sqft of floor space for the handcrafting of fine mahogany runabouts.
 That year the influential "Pageant of Progress" reported that the Hacker Boat Company employed sixty-eight men with demand growing rapidly.
 Sales for that year were $450,000 (about $5,000,000 2009 USD).
 Along with a handful of others, such as Gar Woods and Chris-Crafts, Hacker's gleaming mahogany runabouts captured the public imagination with their elegant design and breakneck speed and in the process quickly became the must-have play thing for the rich and famous.

 In 1930 the King of Siam ordered a custom-built 40 ft Landau-top runabout powered with an 800 hp Packard engine.
 Only four authorized dealers offered Hacker boats to the public during this period.
 The company did most of its business through factory direct orders from the customer, and excelled in custom-built craft.

 1930–1960

 The Great Depression had a devastating effect on the pleasure-boat market.
-In 1935 Hacker took on a business partner, John Mcready, who quickly assumed day-to-day control of the company.
+In 1935 Hacker took on a business partner, S. Dudley McCready, who quickly assumed day-to-day control of the company.
 Meanwhile, Hacker focused on designing boats in what was to become his golden period: he was responsible for a remarkable number of racing winners including El Lagarto (which won the Gold Cup in 1933, 1934 and 1935), Scotty, Scotty Too, My Sweetie, Miss Pepsi —all record breakers.

 In all, Hacker was responsible for over twenty water speed records, five Gold Cup winners, four President's Race winners and numerous other speed trials and racing victories.

 In Mount Clemens, Hacker Boat Company rebounded from the Depression with popular "utility" Hacker-Craft runabouts priced for the ordinary consumer.
 In 1935, the 17 ft utility could be purchased for $975 ($13,000 2009 USD).